Where Was Is There a Killer on My Street Filmed? Lifetime Cast Details

 Is There a Killer on My Street Filming Locations

-The movie ‘Is There a Killer on My Street’ was filmed entirely on location in California, USA.
-The cast and crew mostly worked nights to wrap up the thriller film.
+Written and directed by Jake Helgren, it features a talented ensemble cast.
+Originally released in 2018, the movie was previously titled ‘The Neighborhood Nightmare.’
+The thriller was filmed entirely on location in California, USA.
+The cast and crew mostly worked nights to wrap up the shooting of the film.

 Apparently, it was a fun set, with the producer bringing her adorable toddler and the director bringing his cute little dog to work.
-Here is where the filming was done for ‘Is There a Killer on My Street’, or ‘The Neighborhood Nightmare’ as it was then called.
+Here are the sites where the filming for ‘Is There a Killer on My Street’ or ‘The Neighborhood Nightmare’ (as it was then called) took place!

 Los Angeles, California

-The film’s principal photography was completed in the city of Los Angeles.
-The street scenes and the gym scenes were shot in the city of the angels, home of Hollywood.
-Since LA houses all the biggest production studios in Hollywood, it’s no surprise that it is one of the most popular filming locations for movies and TV shows as it’s the home base of the American film industry.
+The film’s principal photography was completed extensively in the city of Los Angeles.
+The street scenes and the gym scenes were shot in the City of Angels, often referred to as the home of Hollywood.
+Since LA houses most of the significant production studios in the world, it’s no surprise that it is one of the most popular filming locations for movies and TV shows.
+It’s also the home base of the American film industry.

 View this post on Instagram